gwbres/cggtts/README.md

 The [RNX2CGGTTS application](https://github.com/georust/rinex) is the _goto_ application when it comes to generate CGTTTS files.
 Use it to generate synchronous CGGTTS tracks from coherent RINEX contexts.
 Checkout the RINEX Wiki for examples of CGGTTS file exchanges.

-## Crate achitecture

-* `CGGTTS` is the main structure, it supports construction from a local file or dumping into a local file
-* `CGGTTS` is made of several attributes and a list of `Tracks` which are actuall data
-* a `Track` is made of several attributes, the actual data that allows clock comparison is store in its `TrackData`

 ## CGGTTS track scheduling